 Back in the 1930’s under the direction of President Roosevelt, the Civilian Conservation Corps was formed.
-The “Tree Army” as it was referred to provided work and taught skills to depression era men across the United States.
-Some of the most endearing places they worked later became national, state and city parks.
-In Arkansas the cabins, lodges, dams and trails they created are preserved in places like Devil’s Den State Park, Petit Jean State Park, Buffalo Point on the Buffalo National River and White Rock Mountain in the Ozark National Forest among others.
+The “Tree Army” as it was referred to provided work and taught skills to depression-era men across the United States.
+Some of the most endearing places they worked in later became national, state, and city parks.
+In Arkansas, the cabins, lodges, dams, and trails they created are preserved in places like Devil’s Den State Park, Petit Jean State Park, Buffalo Point on the Buffalo National River, and White Rock Mountain in the Ozark National Forest among others.

 The park has three mountain bike trails, on the northwest side of the park is the largest and easiest section, a perfect place for beginner riders.
 Lots of turning and relatively flat except for a short bit that drops down to a pipeline swath.
 The South Nature Trail is rather short and runs between the far south (old) entrance to the park and the original pavilion area.
 The North Nature Trail runs between Archwood Drive and the park sign on Boyle Park Road.
 The North Nature Trail is by far the most technical trail in the park with tough climbs and rock gardens, a lot of fun for the experienced rider.

 As the days start getting longer, Boyle Park Trails will be a welcome way to end the day once again.
 Trail runners and mountain bikers can once again enjoy this great system of urban trails.

 Here is a short video showing some of the terrain at Boyle: